 phone-icon 02 4249 2860

-Depending on the cancer type and size, there are specific removal methods, including reconstructive surgery, to provide the best possible outcomes.
-Many minor skin cancers can be treated on-site using only a local anaesthetic.
+Depending on the cancer type and size, there are specific management methods, which may include reconstructive surgery.
+The goal is to develop a thorough and considered management plan.
+Many skin cancers can be managed on-site in our clinic, often using a local anaesthetic.

 Skin Cancer Types

 • Squamous cell cancer: These cancers are the second most common.
-They generally appear as a scaly growth on the skin with a tendency to bleed and enlarge.
-Squamous cell cancers rarely spread when they are treated early.
-Consult with your surgeon if you have any concerns.
+They generally appear as a scaly growth on the skin and may have a tendency to bleed and enlarge.
+It is important to seek medical advice for any new or changing lesions.

 skin-cancer-surgery